reasv/mitsuba/readme.md

 - Reduced database writes: the hash of every post is kept in memory, if a post hasn't changed, no DB operation is performed
 - Can find an image from its original 4chan URL. `https://i.4cdn.org/po/1546293948883.png` can be found on mitsuba at `/po/1546293948883.png`
 - Can be configured to load balance requests to 4chan between multiple proxies with different weights, to bypass rate limits
+- Optional full text search through postgres.
+You can enable or disable postgres full text search indexing on a per board basis to avoid the performance hit.
+- Supports basic but granular moderation through hide command, allowing you to entirely hide a post, only hide its comment field, or hide its image.
+- Can delete an image associated with a post from disk and blacklist it through purge-image, so it will never be saved again
+- Can remove all archive contents belonging to a particular board if you no longer want it (purge command), or just the full images, keeping thumbnails and posts

 There are some important features missing:
 - No "ghost posting" or posting of any kind.
 Read only archive.
-- No full text search, or any search really.
-Can only get to a post or thread from the ID.
-We want to have search eventually.
-- No admin UI, administration CLI only (but there are only a few things you'd want to change anyways)
+- No admin UI, administration CLI only
-- No administration tools to delete individual posts or images (but you can safely delete an image file from the folder if necessary, it won't be downloaded again)
-- No account system whatsoever (but this makes it inherently secure)
+- No account system
-- No tools for deleting all posts or images from a particular board (This is a planned feature, for now you could just run one instance per board)

 ## Dependencies
 You need to have a Postgresql instance available somewhere Mitsuba can reach it with the DATABASE_URL env variable provided.